Colombia

 Photo: Travelgrafía

-Tips for finding good, beautiful, and budget-friendly accommodation: The best way to get the best price on lodging is to book in advance.
-If you wait until the last minute, the most affordable and top-rated options may already be sold out, leaving you with fewer choices.
+Tips for finding great and affordable accommodation: The best way to secure the lowest prices is to book early.
+If you wait until the last minute, the cheapest and highest-rated places will likely be sold out, and you’ll have to settle for what’s left.

-Our favorite platform for finding the best deals is Booking.com.
-Click here to save up to 15% or more on your stay.
-In many cases, you can book without a credit card, pay at the property, and cancel without penalty.
+Our favorite platform for finding hotel deals is Booking.com.
+By booking through this link, you can save up to 15% on your next stay.
+The best part is that, in many cases, you can pay directly at the property, and cancel for free if your plans change.

-Additionally, if you book frequently, you’ll get exclusive discounts, free breakfasts, and room upgrades at no extra cost, helping you save even more on your trip.
+Plus, if you book frequently, you’ll reach Genius Level 3, Booking’s highest loyalty tier, which gives you exclusive discounts, free breakfasts, and room upgrades — helping you save even more.

-Recommended Tour: Tatacoa Desert - 3 days / 2 nights
+Recommended Tour: 3-Day Tatacoa Desert Experience

-Plan to Tatacoa Desert from Bogotá
+Trip to Tatacoa Desert from Bogotá

 On this trip starting in Villavieja, you will discover the wonders of the Tatacoa Desert.
 You’ll adventure through the red and gray desert labyrinths, and on clear nights, you can see shooting stars, constellations, and planets.